28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Japanese Garden at Washington Park Arboretum

-While visiting Washington Park Arboretum, carve out time to visit the Seattle Japanese Garden.
+While visiting Washington Park Arboretum, I’d also recommend carving out time to visit the Seattle Japanese Garden.
 Although small, the beautiful 3.5-acre garden brings the beautiful flora of Japan to the Pacific Northwest.
-It’s considered one of the most authentic Japanese-style gardens in the United States.
+It’s one of the most authentic Japanese-style gardens I’ve seen in the United States.

-The Washington Park Arboretum is a 15- to 20-minute drive from downtown.
+The Washington Park Arboretum is easy to access; it’s just a 15- to 20-minute drive from downtown.

 Wander around Volunteer Park in Capitol Hill

-Located on the north end of the hip Capitol Hill neighborhood, Volunteer Park is one of the city’s top chill-out spots.
+Located on the north end of the hip Capitol Hill neighborhood, Volunteer Park is one of our other favorite chill-out spots in the city.
 At 48 acres, Volunteer Park is much smaller than nearby Washington Park.
-Still, the park charms with a wide array of cool attractions suited to all types of travelers.
+Still, the park charmed me with its wide array of cool attractions suited to all types of travelers.

-Start your visit at the Volunteer Park Conservatory.
+I’d recommend starting your visit at the Volunteer Park Conservatory.
 Dating back to 1912, the Victorian greenhouse was modeled after London’s Crystal Palace.
-The Volunteer Park Conservatory divides into five habitats: bromeliads, ferns, palms, seasonal, and succulents.
+The Volunteer Park Conservatory is divided into five habitats: bromeliads, ferns, palms, seasonal, and succulents.
 Between the houses lie tens of thousands of different plant species.

 Volunteer Park

 Also worth a gander on your Volunteer Park visit is the Asian Art Museum.
-Set in a 1933 landmark Art Deco building, the museum holds a large collection of Asian art & artifacts.
+Set in a 1933 landmark Art Deco building, the museum holds a large collection of Asian art & artifacts—and was one of the most interesting museums I’ve seen in the city.
 The works span several historical periods and all ends of the continent.

 Roam around Discovery Park

 Need proof that Seattle lives up to its Emerald City nickname?
 Look no further than Discovery Park in the Magnolia neighborhood.
-Perched upon Magnolia Bluff overlooking Puget Sound, the 534-acre park is the largest public green space within the city limits.
+Perched upon Magnolia Bluff overlooking Puget Sound, the 534-acre park is the largest public green space within the city limits—and one of our favorite spots in the city to catch a nice sea breeze!

 Discovery Park

-Discovery Park is coveted for its beaches, meadows, sand dunes, bluffs, and forests.
-To sneak the most out of your visit, traipse along the Discovery Park Loop Trail.
-The 2.8-mile hiking trail whisks past the park’s main sights, connecting to other paths along the way.
+As I discovered from locals on my visit, Discovery Park is coveted for its beaches, meadows, sand dunes, bluffs, and forests.
+To sneak the most out of your visit, I’d recommend traipsing along the Discovery Park Loop Trail.
+The 2.8-mile hiking trail whisks past the park’s main sights.
+From the main trail, I was also able to connect to other paths along the way to explore more of the park.

 Catch a Puget Sound breeze at Golden Gardens Park